SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 ## Conclusion

-Done!
-During this journey implementing an incremental compiler, I found many interesting works that people has been working and got inspired.
+`Done!` During this journey implementing an incremental compiler, I found many interesting works that people has been working and got inspired.
+Also with simple compiler, I became to be able to do iteration faster.